Gunman kills six in Czech hospital waiting room before shooting himself

 Hospital director Jiri Havrlant told reporters five people died in the attack and one died in surgery.
 Another two were seriously injured but no medics were hurt, he said.

-Victims had been shot at close range, he said.
-They were all adults: five men and one woman.
+The victims, all adults, had been shot at close range, he said.
+Police said they were four men and two women, amending earlier information that five of the victims were men.

 The head of the regional police department, Tomas Kuzel, said the attacker, who did not have a gun license, was silent as he carried out the shooting with a 9-millimetre Czech handgun.